michel1991/ocp-java-11/advancedDesign/md/README.md

 such as calling new Object(); on a line by itself.

-### Which of the following statements about var are true?
-(Choose all that apply.)
-*  A. A var can be used as a constructor parameter.
-*  B. The type of var is known at compile time.
-*  C. A var cannot be used as an instance variable.
-*  D. A var can be used in a multiple variable assignment statement.
-*  E. The value of var cannot change at runtime.
-*  F. The type of var cannot change at runtime.
-*  G. The word var is a reserved word in Java.

-A var cannot be used for a constructor or method parameter or for an instance or class variable, making option A incorrect and option C correct.
-The type of var is known at compile time and the type cannot be changed at runtime, although its value can change at runtime.
-For these reasons, options B and F are correct, and option E is incorrect.
-Option D is incorrect, as var is not permitted in multiple-variable declarations.
-Finally, option G is incorrect, as var is not a reserved word in Java.

-### Which of the following statements about the Callable call() and Runnable run() methods are correct?
-(Choose all that apply.)
-*  A. Both can throw unchecked exceptions.
-*  B. Callable takes a generic method argument.
-*  C. Callable can throw a checked exception.
-*  D. Both can be implemented with lambda expressions.
-*  E. Runnable returns a generic type.
-*  F. Callable returns a generic type.
-*  G. Both methods return void.

-All methods are capable of throwing unchecked exceptions, so option A is correct.
-Runnable and Callable statements both do not take any arguments, so option B is incorrect.
-Only Callable is capable of throwing checked exceptions, so option C is also correct.
-Both Runnable and Callable are functional interfaces that can be implemented with a lambda expression, so option D is also correct.
-Finally, Runnable returns void and Callable returns a generic type, making option F correct and making options E and G incorrect.

-##### Which of the following data types are permitted on the
-##### right side of a for-each expression?
-(Choose all that apply.)
-* A. Double[][]
-* B. Object
-* C. Map
-* D. List
-* E. String
-* F. char[]
-* G. Exception
-* H. Set

-A for-each loop supports arrays, making options A and F correct.
-For Double[][], each element of the for-each loop would be a Double[].
-A for-each also supports classes that implement java.lang.Iterable.
-Although this includes many of the Collection Framework classes, not all of them implement java.lang.Iterable.
-For this reason, option C is incorrect, and options D and H are correct.
-Options B, E, and G are incorrect, as they do not implement java.lang.Iterable.
-Although a String is a list of ordered characters, the class does not implement the required interface for a for-each loop.

 ### java ______ library.jar MainClass.class
 *  A. -cp
 *  B. -classpath